Entry-Level Firefighter Hiring Process Steps

 STEP 2: Register For & Take Written Test

 Those who completed the online application will receive an email with information on registering online for the written test.
-Applicants who pass the written test and structured oral interview will be invited back to take the Candidate Physical Ability Test (CPAT)
+Applicants who pass the written test and structured oral interview will be invited back to take the Fireground Physical Ability Test (FPAT)

 STEP 3: Structured Oral Interview